Mattuthavani (film): Production

 The film was launched in May 2007 with director Pavithran announcing a comeback to films but it developed slowly as a result of a series of legal problems.
 In November 2009, director Pavithran held an event to showcase the film to the media, revealing that the film would feature an all new cast.

 Soundtrack

 Soundtrack was composed by Deva.
 Former actor-politician M. K. Muthu recorded a song for the film in 2008, while Lakshmi Amma of Paruthi Veeran fame also sang in the album composed by Deva.

-Release
+Release and reception

 The delay of the film meant that planned release dates were regularly evaded, with the earliest such date being August 2007.
 The film stepped up promotions to have an April 2009 releasem though such plans were also unsuccessful.
-A critic from The Times of India wrote that "It is difficult to believe that the movie is directed by the same Pavithran who had earlier given us movies like “Suriyan” and “I love India”".

 The film eventually released on 20 April 2012 and fared poorly at the box office.
+A critic from The Times of India wrote that "It is difficult to believe that the movie is directed by the same Pavithran who had earlier given us movies like “Suriyan” and “I love India”".